 Ask Me Anything: Section 301 and Section 232 Tariffs

-Ask the expert your questions about all the recent changes to Section 301 and Section 232 tariffs
+An expert answers questions about all the recent changes to Section 301 and Section 232 tariffs

 Many in the trade community believe that Section 301 tariffs imposed on Chinese goods are inflicting more harm on U.S. businesses than Chinese exporters.
 Talk of potential relief has made headlines lately, but the picture of what's coming is unclear, leaving importers and exporters with questions.

-This Ask Me Anything (AMA) session is an opportunity to get answers to your questions about Section 301 and Section 232 tariffs.
+This Ask Me Anything (AMA) session addresses questions about Section 301 and Section 232 tariffs.
 How do you apply for an exemption?
 Will changes be retroactive?
 Are there ways to limit the impact of these tariffs in the meantime?
-Ask anything you’ve been wondering about these tariffs:
+The webinar will cover: